Economic Boom Explained With Examples

 The boom was caused by the end of World War I. Returning veterans brought back new perspectives and skills.
 While the men were gone, women had become independent.
 New inventions, like the auto assembly line, made consumer goods available at reasonable prices.

 An expanded banking industry made credit available.
 That spurred purchases of cars, washing machines, and stocks.
 By the end of the decade, it had shifted the United States from a traditional, farm-based economy.
-It became a free market, consumer products based economy.
+It became a free market, consumer products-based economy.

 Post World War II

 The 1944 GI Bill of Rights helped cause the boom.
 It gave loans to returning veterans for education and training.
-It provided federal loan guaranties so they could buy homes, farms, and businesses.
+It provided federal loan guarantees so they could buy homes, farms, and businesses.
 It created a fund to pay veterans if they were unemployed.
 The Employment Act of 1946 also assisted.

 In 1944, the Bretton Woods conference cemented America's position as a world leader.
 It established the U.S. dollar as the dominant global currency, replacing the gold standard.
 It also established the International Monetary Fund and the World Bank to spur global growth.